rogernogueraplanesas/portugal-weather-analysis/README.md

 The project can be divided into six distinct steps.
 <br>

-### 1.Database structuring, and preliminary data insertion
+### 1. Database structuring, and preliminary data insertion
 The raw data source consists of several JSON files divided into two main groups: one containing metadata related to the involved Portuguese weather stations, and the other containing data related to hourly observations made by the weather stations between 2018 and 2023.

 The first step of the project consisted on the creation of two different tables inside a new locally stored SQLite database named `weather.db`.